code-423n4/2023-08-pooltogether/README.md

 - Describe any novel or unique curve logic or mathematical models your code uses: There are two variations of dutch auctions.
 One is a continuous gradual dutch auction, and the other is a fractional dutch auction
 - Is this either a fork of or an alternate implementation of another project?:   False
 - Does it use a side-chain?: False
-- Describe any specific areas you would like addressed: We want to make sure that the auctions can't be manipulated; that the auction fees are competitive or priced correctly.
+- Describe any specific areas you would like addressed: We want to make sure that the auctions can't be manipulated or bricked, and that the auction fees are competitive or priced correctly.
 ```

+# Setup

+Clone using the `--recurse` option or update the repository with `git submodule update --init --recursive`

 # Tests

-*Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report.*

-*Note: Many wardens run Slither as a first pass for testing.
-Please document any known errors with no workaround.*
+Within each git submodule, you can run `forge test` to run all tests.
+You can run `forge coverage` to see the coverage report.

+One-Liner for tests: `cd claimer && forge test && cd .. && cd prize-pool && forge test && cd .. && cd twab-controller && forge test && cd .. && cd vault && forge test && cd ..`

+Note: the Prize Pool must be compiled with `--optimize --via-ir` in order to fit within contract size limits.